Rolex Bracelets: The Ultimate Guide to Rolex Bracelets

 Maybe the most important collection when it comes to leather straps is the Cellini collection.
 Of course, over the years, Rolex has used leather straps a lot for its watches, especially in the beginning, but this has become less and less of the case, with Rolex’s introduction of new metal bracelets.

-This is not the only watches that use leather straps, but it makes sense that it does, because leather straps add a different character to the watch, and they certainly make them more dressy.
+This is not the only watch that uses leather straps, but it makes sense that it does, because leather straps add a different character to the watch, and they certainly make them more dressy.
 Leather straps also tend to work the best with dress watches, and with that in mind, it’s a given that Rolex uses leather straps for its Cellini collection, or that they use leather straps for their most dressy, gold Day-Date versions.

 The leather straps give a certain traditional style to a watch, which goes perfectly with watches that are meant to be dressier and more traditional in style.